 Stay On Top of the Ratings Game

 Studies show the media does affect our children’s values, language and behavior.
 A Florida State University study found that profanity during prime time hours has increased 58[v] percent in four years – nearly nine out of 10 those programs contained profane words.
-So check those advisory ratings carefully listed on those CDs, DVDs, television shows, video games, and movies and then be clear to your child which ratings are unacceptable to your family values.
+So check those advisory ratings carefully listed on those CDs, DVDs, television shows, video games, movies and books, and then be clear to your child which ratings are unacceptable to your family values.

 Here is a quick review of the four ratings and how language is portrayed in each category: